damfinkel/cerealizr/README.md

-# object-mapper
+# cerealize

 A simple library to transform objects.

 # Installation

 ```
-$ npm i object-mapper # or yarn add object-mapper
+$ npm i cerealize # or yarn add cerealize
 ```

 # What is it good for?

-object-mapper provides a Serializer class which allows you to transform objects into whatever you want.
+Cerealize provides a Serializer class which allows you to transform objects into whatever you want.
 It's specially useful for transforming API requests or responses into nicely formatted and useful data to use in your app.

 # Basic Usage

 ```
-const { Serializer } = require('object-mapper');
+const { Serializer } = require('cerealize');

 const someObject = {
   id: 1,